 Professor of Anesthesiology, Perioperative and Pain Medicine, Emerita

 Current Research and Scholarly Interests Astrocytes, microglia and neurons interact, and have unique vulnerabilities to injury based on their patterns of gene expression and their functional roles.
 We focus on the cellular and molecular basis of brain cell injury in stroke.
 We study the effects of altering miRNA expression, altering levels of heat shock and cell death regulatory proteins.
 Our goal is to improve outcome by improving mitochondrial function and brain cell survival, and reducing oxidative stress and inflammation.

-Current Research and Scholarly Interests My research interest is in improving systems practice, often harnessing techniques of medical simulation for training, development, testing, or implementation.
-Most recently, I have collaborated with Stanford and national colleagues on implementation of emergency manuals (context relevant sets of cognitive aids or checklists), for crisis management of critical events.
-See http://emergencymanual.stanford.edu and www.emergencymanuals.org with more details below.
+Current Research and Scholarly Interests Our group's interests are in improving patient safety, harnessing implementation science and medical simulation techniques for training, development, dissemination, implementation and study of these processes.
+We collaborate nationally and globally on implementation of emergency manuals (context relevant sets of cognitive aids or crisis checklists), for management of crises and freely share team training resources.
+See http://emergencymanual.stanford.edu and www.emergencymanuals.org

 Larry L. Green

 Current Role at Stanford Finance Manager, Department of Anesthesia

 Assistant Professor of Anesthesiology, Perioperative and Pain Medicine

 Current Research and Scholarly Interests Although opioids are addictive with many unwanted side effects, opioids prior to or during an ischemic event reduce cellular injury, unlike other analgesics such as COX-2 inhibitors which exacerbate injury.
 By studying how opioids reduce myocardial injury and how the pathways of nociception and cardioprotection are linked, we are designing next generation analgesics that are safe to use for those with cardiovascular disease.